magento/devdocs/src/guides/v2.4/graphql/mutations/create-compare-list.md

 ## Example usage

-### Create a compare list of two products

-The following example shows how to create a comparison list of two products.
+The following example shows how to create a comparison list containing two products.

 **Request:**